FredrikPedersen/Learning_Kotlin/README.md

 ````

  - Kotlin has a special type of class called a data class, used for objects meant to store state and nothing else.
+ - They are declared by using the keyword data before class.
- - Data classes come with toString, equals, hashCode, and copy function implementations (which can all be overriden manually)
+ - Data classes come with toString, equals, hashCode, and copy function implementations (which can all be overriden manually).
  - You can declare properties inside the data class (as in not in he primary constructor), but they will not be included in the generated functions.
  - Data classes have a few requirements:
    1. The primary constructor has to have at least one parameter